 - Any relationship that interferes with the company culture of teamwork, the harmonious work environment, or the productivity of employees, will be addressed by applying the progressive discipline policy up to and including employment termination.

 - Adverse workplace behavior—or behavior that affects the workplace that arises because of personal relationships—will not be tolerated.

-- Additionally, for the same reason above no employee may date another employee who is separated by more than one level in the chain of command.
-This includes an employee who reports to their bosses counterpart in another department.
+- For the same reason, no employee may date another employee who is separated by more than one level in the chain of command.
+This includes an employee who reports to their boss's counterpart in another department.

-- Additionally, any fraternization with any employee who reports to the manager or whose terms and conditions of employment such as pay raises, promotions, and advancement are potentially affected by the manager, is prohibited.
+- Additionally, any fraternization is prohibited with any employee who reports to the manager or whose terms and conditions of employment—such as pay raises, promotions, and advancement—are potentially affected by the manager.

 A manager or supervisor who dates or becomes romantically involved with an employee creates a serious problem for the company.
 Dating an employee, and extramarital affairs, even when the employee is not in a reporting relationship, creates serious consequences for the company.
 It can affect the careers of both employees with regard to advancement opportunities, choices of jobs, and assignments.
 Clearly, these relationships can result in charges of sexual harassment, years or decades after the fact.

-If a manager decides to pursue a close relationship with an employee, he or she needs to inform their manager and Human Resources immediately.
+If a manager decides to pursue a close relationship with an employee, they need to inform their manager and Human Resources immediately.
 The company will then decide what, if any, actions are necessary to take in regard to assignments and jobs.

 Employees have different definitions and understandings of what constitutes a close relationship, a friendship, or romantic involvement.
 Consequently, if you have questions or need further clarification, talk with the head of the Human Resources department.
 Their goal of implementing policies consistently and fairly will help inform your choices.